tugberkgoc/foundation-notes/06 Code Quality.md

 Study the code carefully.
 Notice that it defines 5 promises and chains them together.
 You are going to extend the functionality by defining some additional promises and adding them to the promise chain.

-1. modify the script to ask for the currency to convert to and display only the one conversion rate.
+1. Modify the script to ask for the currency to convert to and display only the one conversion rate.
-2. instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
+2. Instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency.
-3. use the [OpenExchangeRates](https://openexchangerates.org/api/currencies.json) API to display the full name of the chosen currency
+3. The `currencies.json` file contains a map between the currency code and the country name.
+Load this file into the script using the [`fs`](https://nodejs.org/api/fs.html) module, convert to a JavaScript object using the [`JSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object and use it to display the full name of the chosen currency.

 ### 6.5 Executing Code Concurrently